amended November 2013 )

 inform the parties of its decision, which shall be conclusive.

-If any Arbitrator should resign, die, withdraw, refuse,
+If any Arbitrator should resign, die, withdraw,

-on proof satisfactory to it, declare the office vacant.
+MICA may, on proof satisfactory to it, declare the office vacant.
 Vacancies shall be filled in accordance with

 the applicable provisions of these Rules and the matter shall be reheard unless